List of Marvel Comics characters: M: Simon Marshall

-Dr. Simon Marshall is a minor character appearing in Marvel Comics.
+Dr. Simon Marshall is a character appearing in Marvel Comics.
 The character first appeared in Peter Parker, The Spectacular Spider-Man #64 (December 1981), and was created by Bill Mantlo and Ed Hannigan.

-Dr. Marshall was a pharmaceutical chemist who was working for the Maggia to develop a new designer drug called D-Lite to act as a cheap substitute for heroin.
+Marshall is a pharmaceutical chemist who was working for the Maggia to develop a new designer drug called D-Lite to act as a cheap substitute for heroin.
 He would lure teenaged runaways and the homeless to his secret laboratory on Ellis Island, where they would be offered food and shelter only to be turned into his test subjects.
 This is how Tandy Bowen and Tyrone Johnson came into contact with Marshall; the two runaways were injected with D-Lite, which had been fatal to others, and survived the ordeal while also becoming unintentionally empowered.
 Another of his subjects, an unnamed human-smuggler, was injected with D-Lite by Marshall who waited to see what happened.
 After the two runaways break open a window and escape, the human-smuggler made a run for it, too.
 D-Lite had elicit side-effects on him as well, which later resulted in the crime lord Mister Negative.
-Cloak and Dagger tracked down the people behind the experimention while Spider-Man intervened, trying to stop the former two from killing people.
+As Cloak and Dagger, Tyrone and Tandy tracked down the people behind the experimention while Spider-Man intervened, trying to stop the former two from killing people.
 Cloak and Dagger gathered all the people responsible for their condition, including Marshall.
 Spider-Man tried to stop Cloak and Dagger from killing in cold blood, but failed as Cloak's darkness drove them, including Marshall, to run out of a window and plummet to their deaths.

 Edwin Martynec

-Edwin Martynec is a character appearing in American comic books published by Marvel Comics.

-He is a geneticist who experimented on himself where he gained the ability to assume the form of a coyote-like creature.

-Martynec appeared as a member of the Heritage Initiative when it was funded by Orchis.
-Enlisting the local sheriff department, they rounded up some Native Americans from Camp Gazhoo to harvest any X-Genes they have.
-This ended up causing the sheriff department and the Heritage Initiative to run afoul of Thunderbird.
-Martynec assumed his coyote-like form to fight him.
-Thunderbird defeated Martynec, but spared his life when his grandmother Lozen showed up.

-Following the disbandment of the Heritage Initiative after framing the Mutants in an attack on a town, Martynec joined Orchis as a full-time member.
+Edwin Martynec is a geneticist who experimented on himself, gaining the ability to assume the form of a coyote-like creature.
+Martynec later joins the Heritage Initiative, an organization established by Orchis.
+Enlisting the local sheriff department, they round up Native Americans from Camp Gazhoo to harvest their mutant genes.
+Thunderbird defeats Martynec, but spares his life.
+Following the disbandment of the Heritage Initiative, Martynec joins Orchis as a full-time member.

 Marvel Boy

-Marvel Boy is the name of several characters appearing in American comic books published by Marvel Comics, including predecessor companies Timely Comics and Atlas Comics.
+Marvel Boy is the name of several characters appearing in American comic books published by Marvel Comics, including its predecessor companies Timely Comics and Atlas Comics.